hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 + */
 +message GetAccountNftInfoQuery {
 +    QueryHeader header = 1; // Standard info sent from client to node, including the signed payment, and what kind of response is requested (cost, state proof, both, or neither).
-+    AccountID accountId = 2; // The Account for which information is requested
++    AccountID accountID = 2; // The Account for which information is requested
 +    int64 start = 3; // Specifies the start index (inclusive) of the range of NFTs to query for.
 Value must be in the range [0; ownedNFTs-1]
 +    int64 end = 4; // Specifies the end index (exclusive) of the range of NFTs to query for.
 Value must be in the range (start; ownedNFTs]
 +}
 +
 +message GetAccountNftInfoResponse {
 +    ResponseHeader header = 1; // Standard response from node to client, including the requested fields: cost, or state proof, or both, or neither
-+    AccountID accountId = 2; // The Account that this record is for
-+    repeated NftInfo nfts = 3; // List of NFTs associated to the account +}
++    repeated NftInfo nfts = 2; // List of NFTs associated to the account +}
 ```